Genesis Alpha One Review - Rise and Mine (PS4)

 An Alpha Lot To Do

-And, at first, it seems that Rendition Blue has applied the same philosophy to game design.
+And, at first, it seems that Radiation Blue has applied the same philosophy to game design.
 Genesis Alpha One opens with a ship-building interface and asks you to place a few essentials on a barebones, black and Dijon yellow framework.
 When that’s done, the game switches to a first-person perspective, plopping you in the chrome-y corridors of the ship you just built.

 A few moments later, you’ll find out about the beauties of cloning, gardening and hunting for scrap metal—each with systems you’ll need to master if you want to survive.
 Then you’ll find out that you can climb into a smaller spaceship and travel to various planets where you’ll mine rocks for materials.
 And you’ll need to build reactors to power your ship.
 And you’ll need to build turrets and energy shields to fend off aliens.
 And, also, this game is a first-person shooter.
 And a rogue-like.
 And a survival game, complete with mining animations that take very obvious cues from No Man’s Sky.

 In the opening hours, as you play through the tutorial—working for the elegantly named Tutorial corporation—it seems like A LOT.
-Too much, honestly, like Rendition Blue tried to make five or six very different games at once.
+Too much, honestly, like Radition Blue tried to make five or six very different games at once.

 What’s My Motivation?